There are several things to do if the speed of the Emacs environment

 and type M-x byte-compile-file RET path RET,

 where path is the path to the ‘*.el’ file.
-Don’t be alarmed
+Do Not be alarmed

 if there are a few warning messages as this is normal.
 If all went

-well, there should now be a compiled file, which is used the next time
+well, then there should now be a compiled file, which is used the next time

 Emacs is started.